skill-forge

 Load these files only when you need them for the current phase:

-references/frontmatter-schema.md- YAML template + category taxonomy (Phase 2)references/body-structure-template.md- Markdown body scaffold (Phase 2)references/evals-schema.md- JSON schema + worked example (Phase 4)references/sources-schema.md- YAML schema for sources (Phase 5)references/worked-example.md- Resend end-to-end example (first-time orientation)references/skill-registry.md- Full catalog of existing skills (duplicate check)scripts/validate-skill.sh- Structural validation for generated skills (Phase 2)
+references/frontmatter-schema.md- YAML template + category taxonomy (Phase 2)references/body-structure-template.md- Markdown body scaffold (Phase 2)references/evals-schema.md- JSON schema + worked example (Phase 4)references/sources-schema.md- YAML schema for sources (Phase 5)references/safety-guidelines.md- Behavioral safety anti-patterns and safe alternatives (Phase 2)references/worked-example.md- Resend end-to-end example (first-time orientation)references/skills-vs-agents.md- When to create a skill vs an agent definition (Step 0.5)references/skill-registry.md- Full catalog of existing skills (duplicate check)scripts/validate-skill.sh- Structural and safety validation for generated skills (Phase 2)

 References